redwoodjs/redwood/packages/codemods/README.md

 ## Testing

-Although JSCodeshift has a built-in way to do test, we have a slightly different way of testing.
+Although JSCodeshift has a built-in way of doing testing, we have a slightly different way of testing.

-There's two key test utils you need to be aware of (located in [packages/codemods/testUtils/index.ts](packages/codemods/testUtils/index.ts))
+There's two key test utils you need to be aware of (located in [packages/codemods/testUtils/index.ts](/testUtils/index.ts)).

-1. `matchTransformSnapshot` - this lets you give it a transformName (i.e. the transform you're writing), and a fixtureName.
-These fixtures should be located in `__testfixtures__`, and have a `{fixtureName}.input.{js,ts}` amd a `{fixtureName}.output.{js,ts}.
+1. `matchTransformSnapshot`—this lets you give it a transformName (i.e. the transform you're writing), and a fixtureName.
+The fixtures should be located in `__testfixtures__`, and have a `{fixtureName}.input.{js,ts}` and a `{fixtureName}.output.{js,ts}.

 Note that the fixtureName can be anything you want, and you can have multiple fixtures.